-YONKERS, Westchester County—When is a river not a river?
-When it’s buried underground—as the Saw Mill River was in downtown Yonkers for much of the 20th century.
-Scenic Hudson took initial planning steps to demonstrate the feasibility of “daylighting” (uncovering) this important Hudson River tributary and partnered with local stakeholders to convince city officials to launch this revolutionary project.
-Work completed in 2012 transformed an unsightly parking lot in Larkin Plaza into exciting Van der Donck Park, with a rippling Saw Mill as its centerpiece.
-Located across from the city’s busy Metro-North station, the park provides an excellent place to relax and enjoy nature—including eels, which are making a comeback in the resurrected river.
-The city continues daylighting portions of the Saw Mill and creating esplanades along it as a foundation of the downtown’s ongoing economic revitalization.
+YONKERS, Westchester County — When is a river not a river?
+When it’s buried beneath pavement, as the Saw Mill River was in downtown Yonkers for most of the 20th century.
+Scenic Hudson took initial steps to demonstrate the feasibility of “daylighting” this important Hudson River tributary and partnered with local groups to convince city officials to launch this revolutionary project.
+Today, a rippling Saw Mill is the centerpiece of this park that replaced an unsightly parking lot.
+It’s an excellent place to relax and enjoy nature — including eels, which are making a comeback in the resurrected river.

 - Access via train

 - Accessible opportunity

 Yonkers’ Hudson River Museum offers changing art exhibits, a planetarium and restored 19th-century mansion.
 The centerpiece of historic Untermyer Gardens, also in the city, is an extraordinary Indo-Persian walled garden featuring numerous fountains and waterways.